idibidiart/the-great-api-masher/README.md

 {
   "data": {
     "someQuery": {
-      "abc": "some string",
+      "abc": "some autocompletion of some string",
+      "timeStamp": "1518233840275",
       "xyz": {
-        "test": "this should work, too!",
+        "test": "some test xyz",
         "anotherTest": {
-          "test": "this should work, too!"
+          "test": "yet another test"
         }
       }
     },
     "comicAndTrivia": {
       "comic": {
-        "title": "Chicken Pox and Name Statistics"
+        "title": "The History of Unicode"
       },
       "trivia": {
-        "text": "February 2nd is the day in 1925 that the Charlevoix-Kamouraska earthquake strikes northeastern North America."
+        "text": "February 9th is the day in 1975 that the Soyuz 17 Soviet spacecraft returns to Earth."
       }
     },
     "triviaAndFruit": {
-      "triviaContent": "48 is the number of Ptolemaic constellations.", "aBasketOfCherries": [
+      "triviaContent": "85 is the atomic number of astatine.", "aBasketOfCherries": [
-        {
-          "cherry": "🍒"
-        },
-        {
-          "cherry": "🍒"
-        },
-        {
-          "cherry": "🍒"
-        },
-        {
-          "cherry": "🍒"
-        },
-        {
-          "cherry": "🍒"
-        },
-        {
-          "cherry": "🍒"
-        },
         {
           "cherry": "🍒"
         },